rizwanasif/DL-RMD/README.md

-# DL-RMD: A geophysically constrained electromagnetic resistivity model database for deep learning applications (code demo)
+# DL-RMD: A geophysically constrained electromagnetic resistivity model database for deep learning applications

 This repository provides the trained network weights for the forward modelling of tTEM data and make a network forward pass to obtain the tTEM forward response from the network.